-2. Bycatch research

-Identification and evaluation of methods to reduce the impacts of the scallop fishery with respect to bycatch.
-This would include projects that determine seasonal bycatch rates, characterize spatial and temporal distribution patterns, gear modifications to reduce bycatch and avoid fishery conflicts, as well as the associated discard mortality rates of yellowtail flounder, windowpane flounder, lobster, and other key bycatch species.
-Research efforts should be targeted to provide results that would help the scallop industry avoid pending or potential implementation of accountability measures.
+3. Bycatch research: Identification and evaluation of methods to reduce the impacts of the scallop fishery with respect to bycatch of small scallops and non-target species.
+This would include projects that reduce impacts on small scallops through gear modifications, determine seasonal bycatch rates of non-target species, characterize spatial and temporal distribution patterns, gear modifications to reduce non-target bycatch and avoid fishery conflicts, collect and analyze catch and bycatch data on a near-real time basis, as well as the associated discard mortality rates of key bycatch species.
+Research efforts focusing on non-target bycatch should provide results that would help the scallop industry avoid pending or potential implementation of accountability measures.
+Projects should consider the enforceability and feasibility of gear modification regulations in the commercial fishery.